awsdocs/amazon-ecs-developer-guide/doc_source/ECS_CLI_installation.md

       gpg --import <public_key_filename>
       ```

-1. Download the ECS CLI signatures\.
-ECS CLI signatures are ascii detached PGP signatures stored in files with the extension `.asc`\.
+1. Download the Amazon ECS CLI signatures\.
+The signatures are ASCII detached PGP signatures stored in files with the extension `.asc`\.
 The signatures file has the same name as its corresponding executable, with `.asc` appended\.
    + For macOS systems:

      ```